 In 2017 and 2018, digital marketing peers named MACIAS PR the Strategic PR Firm of the Year.
 As part of the selection process, marketing and PR professionals reviewed the media campaigns promoted by our firm.
-A detailed summary of our approach and media deliverables was required for the nomination.
 More than 80,000 digital marketing, PR firms and publicists were nominated from across the country but MACIAS PR was the only firm selected in the USA.

 Finance Monthly also named us the 2015, 2016 and 2017 PR Firm of the Year – USA.
-Journalists with the finance publication reviewed our media deliverables, expertise and innovation in PR as a prerequisite for the award.
-We were the only PR firm selected in the USA under that category.
+Journalists with the publication reviewed our media deliverables, expertise and innovation in PR as a prerequisite for the award.
 You can read more on those honors and awards by clicking here.

 The end-game strategy of crisis communications is to get your business out of the news as quickly as possible.
 You don’t want a story to linger, or new developments to unfold because it keeps your story in the news cycle.